RuanLxxnders/RuanLxxnders/README.md

 # 💫 About Me:
 👋 Hi, I’m Ruan Leenders!<br>💻 I love building digital experiences with Framer.<br>📚 Always learning more from Udemy & YouTube.<br>🚀 Currently coding.<br>🎯 Passionate about growth, tech, and new challenges!<br>🎬 Currently working on engineering a Netflix clone.<br><br>
+# 💫 Secret Me:
+🐧 About Me – Penguin of Programming<br>Hey, I'm Ruan Leenders, also known as the Penguin of Programming.
+You know the Penguin from the 2024 Gotham show?
+Well, instead of plotting crime in Gotham's underworld, I’m navigating the gritty streets of web development, fighting off bugs and glitches like a coding kingpin. 🐧💻<br><br>I’ve got a passion for building awesome things, with a focus on Backend and Frontend development.
+When I'm not ruling my digital empire, I’m knee-deep in code, scheming up creative ways to make the web a little more awesome (or chaotic).<br><br>Started coding: 3 years ago, breaking into the world of frontend like the Penguin rises in Gotham 🏙️<br>Current obsession: Making apps/websites as smooth as Penguin's plans—using Framer and Figma<br>Dream setup: To one day reign supreme over a multi-monitor dev rig, all running smooth on Linux 🐧<br>When I’m not battling error messages, I’m plotting my next move in the world of web design—turning ideas into sleek, responsive apps.
+And yeah, no umbrellas needed here! ☂️<br><br>

 ![Untitled designkjnjk](https://github.com/user-attachments/assets/0a8f878d-6a3e-4912-b829-9e044abf7b7b)